Ballwin, Missouri: Education

 Ballwin is home to many schools within the Parkway School District, including Parkway West High School, and Claymont, Henry, Oak Brook, and Sorrento Springs elementary schools.

 Ballwin also contains several schools within the Rockwood School District, including Selvidge Middle School, Ballwin, Westridge, and Woerther elementary schools.

 Holy Infant School is a Catholic private school in Ballwin that includes Pre-K through Eighth Grade.

 Business

 Lion's Choice, a roast beef fast food chain, was founded in Ballwin.

 Religion

-Several Churches, Mosques and Synagogues exist in the city.
+Several churches, mosques and synagogues exist in the city.

 Salem in Ballwin United Methodist Church is located along Manchester Road, in the heart of Ballwin.
 The church was founded in 1846 by Brother H. Hohmann, a German immigrant involved with the German Methodist Episcopal Church.
 The original church was built in 1870, and traditional Methodist services are still conducted each Sunday inside.
 During 21st century renovations, a sign was discovered within the church that is thought to have hung within the original 1870 church, which reads: "ehre sei gott in der höhe," meaning "Glory to God in the highest."
 The sign was once again hung up in the church and can be found at the rear of the sanctuary.
-Despite its small size, the church is involved in assisting an orphanage located in South Africa.
+The church is involved in assisting an orphanage located in South Africa.